 - Ties across campus.
 The study of sociology, history, archeology, art history, religion, and linguistics all contribute to our understanding of anthropology.
 Students therefore have ample opportunity to design independent studies in anthropology around their specific interests.

 - Ties across the community.
 The program's strong relationships with regional museums, community development agencies and the Virginia Department of Natural Resources allow anthropology students to engage in meaningful internship experiences.

 - Ties across the globe.
 The study of anthropology naturally causes students to reach out into the world to understand other cultures.
 Travel courses, such as "Globalization and Health," which allowed students to research dietary habits on a small Pacific island nation, offer the chance to explore different cultures firsthand.

 There are many opportunities for firsthand learning in the anthropology concentration:

 - Keep learning.
-Roanoke's anthropology students have been accepted to post-graduate programs at such institutions as SUNY Albany and North Carolina State University.
+Roanoke's anthropology students have been accepted to post-graduate programs at such institutions as University of South Florida, SUNY Albany and North Carolina State University.